 Highfield Historic Site

 A visit to Stanley is not complete without a visit to Highfield House, the original headquarters of the Van Diemen’s Land Company and home of Edward Curr, the manager for many years.
-The homestead sits on the hillside overlooking the township, with views over rolling farm land, the Nut and Bass Strait.
+The homestead sits on the hillside overlooking the township, with views over rolling farmland, the Nut and Bass Strait.
 As the property is of historic significance to the north west coast and Circular Head in particular, restoration has been in place for many years and is a credit to the Parks and Wildlife Department and the committee, made up of local residents, who operate the site.
-Opening times are from 10am until 4pm daily from September to May; and only Monday to Friday from 10am until 4pm from June to August.
+Opening times are from 10:00am until 4:00pm daily from September to May; and only Monday to Friday from 10:00am until 4:00pm from June to August.

 Located in the disused Parish Hall of St Paul’s Church, the Discovery Museum was established in 1973 as an historic centre to take you on a journey into Stanley’s past, with relics, antiques, memorabilia, photographs and documents of the town, with the genealogy section added in 2004.
 Situated in Church Street, the main street of Stanley, it is open daily from September to June and closed during July and August.
 It is a good place to while-away the time if you’re looking for things to do in Stanley on a rainy day.